 Monitor The Environment

-An important part of being able to notice if our environment is changing is to know what it was like in the past.
-There are many scientists who continually measure these changes over time.
-These observations are made across a wide array of indicators, including coral health, nesting of wading birds, vegetation communities, fish abundance and diversity, hydrology and water quality, threatened and endangered species, and cultural sites.
+The ability to observe changes in our environment depends on knowledge of what the environment was like in the past.
+Scientists continually measure changes in the park over time by observing a wide array of indicators, including coral health, nesting of wading birds, vegetation communities, fish abundance and diversity, hydrology and water quality, threatened and endangered species, and cultural sites.

 Changes in the environment often lead to management challenges and questions about how to deal with the changes.
-Original and targeted research is often necessary to address these questions.
-The park employs many experts that work daily to resolve important management questions, and encourages research by third-party agencies and institutions on park resources.
+Original and targeted research typically is necessary to address these questions.
+The park employs experts that work daily to resolve important management questions and encourages research by third-party agencies and institutions.